有钱任性

 What Does 有钱任性 Mean?

 When you have money, you can do whatever you want — no rules, no consequences, no explaining yourself.
-Went viral after a wealthy netizen bought something absurdly expensive and responded to criticism with simply 'I have money, I do what I want.'
+Emerging around 2015, went viral after a wealthy netizen bought something absurdly expensive and responded to criticism with simply 'I have money, I do what I want.'
 It became the defining slogan of China's nouveau riche moment, used both sincerely (flex) and ironically (mocking wealth worship).

 Cultural Context